Skip to main content

 The damage of a single picking session can last for months, or even become permanent, altering your skin's structural architecture:

 To get rid of closed comedones permanently, you must stop using physical force and start using intelligent pore chemistry.
-You need to dissolve the hardened core and lift the sealed cellular door smoothly.
+You need a coordinated, non-stripping routine that thins out the hardened core and clears the surface door smoothly without damaging your protective barrier:

 Restoring Smooth Skin Architecture